What's On This Page?

 Why Sleep Apnea and Alcohol Matter More Than Most People Realize

 Two factors repeatedly show up in cardiology clinics when patients develop AFib.
-It’s sometimes sleep apnea and sometimes alcohol.
+A lot of times it’s just the result of sleep apnea, and sometimes from alcohol.
 Let’s talk about apnea first.

 Sleep apnea

 In obstructive sleep apnea, breathing repeatedly stops during sleep.
 This leads to drops in oxygen, a surge in cortisol (a stress hormone), and a sudden blood pressure spike.
 Over time, this nightly stress can enlarge the left atrium and disrupt electrical stability.
-Studies consistently show that treating sleep apnea article can reduce AFib recurrence, especially after cardioversion or ablation procedures.
+Studies consistently show that if you treat your sleep apnea it can reduce AFib recurrence, especially after cardioversion or ablation procedures.

 If someone you love snores loudly next to you, always wakes up tired, or has pauses in breathing during sleep that you can hear, I think it’s worth getting a sleep study.